 Buying property in Berlin

-Berlin is not just the largest city in Germany, but it is also characterised by its diversity and internationalism.
+Berlin is not just the largest city in Germany, but it is also characterized by its diversity and internationalism.
 The real estate market in Berlin is also one of the most attractive in Germany.
 Although property prices in the capital have been rising for years, they have been coming from a very low level.
 That is why property prices are still moderate compared on a national and European-wide level.
 The management consultancy arm of PWC named Berlin the most attractive city in Europe for real estate investors in 2018.

 Buying an apartment in Berlin - the list of advantages is long: